coder7475/coder7475/README.md

   <img src="https://raw.githubusercontent.com/coder7475/coder7475/main/banner.png"  />
 </div>

+##📖 Overview

+- 👑 I'm skilled in html, css, javascript
+- 🖊️ I'm good at leveraging react to create user interface
+- 🔭 I’m currently exploring TypeScript and Next.js to skill up
+- 🌱 I’m currently passionate about backend developement using node.js
+- 📫 How to reach me: robiulhossain7475@gmail.com

-## About Me:
+##🚀 About Me:

-Greetings!
-I'm Robiul, an enthusiastic MERN (MongoDB, Express.js, React.js, Node.js) stack developer.
+Hello!
+I'm Robiul Hossain, a Front End Web Developer.
+My goal is to become a full stack web developer focusing on MERN stack.
 As a newcomer to the professional realm of web development, I am actively seeking opportunities to kickstart my career.

-## Current Overview:

-- 🌱 I’m currently learning node.js, express.js and mongodb.
-- 🔭 I’m currently exploring TypeScript and Next.js
-- 📫 How to reach me: robiulhossain7475@gmail.com

 <!--
 **coder7475/coder7475** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.